A brief profile and Christian analysis of the Unity School of Christianity

 - "I see the light of the Christ consciousness always" (p.
 106).

-Because unity denies basic Christian theology it is considered an non Christian cult.
+Because unity denies basic Christian theology it is considered a non-Christian cult.

 Publications: Wee Wisdom, for Children; Good Business, for business people; Weekly Unity, their devotional magazine.
 They use mail order extensively.
 There are many other writings some of which are "Mysteries of Genesis" and "Christian Healing" both by Charles Fillmore.